willduff/mixedreality-enthusiast-guide/docs/tracking-problems.md

 2. Unplug the device, close MRP and plug the device back in.
 3. Reboot the PC.

-## I frequently see a black border around the edges of the view in the HMD.
+## I frequently see a black border around the view in the headset.
 Sometimes it looks like I'm looking down a tunnel.

-This means that the application is not able to hit frame rate on your PC and the system is using old frames to render the view in the HMD.
+This means that the application is not able to hit frame rate on your PC and the system is using old frames to render the view in the headset.
 Since applications only render the part of the world you are looking at, if they do not consistently hit their frame rates, then the system will attempt to continue to render the world from a previous point of view and will fill in the missing details with black.
 If this happens frequently:
 1. Close or terminate all unneeded programs to free up memory and CPU.
 2. Reduce detail settings in your application.
 3. Reduce detail settings in Windows Mixed Reality settings.

-## The view in the HMD is jittering and stuttering a lot.
+## The view in the headset is jittering and stuttering a lot.

-There are several reasons this may happen.
-The primary causes are the system not being able to render content to the headset, or the tracking system is experiencing problems.
+It is likely that the system is not able to render content to the headset, or the tracking system is experiencing problems.
 Check the following:
-1. Make sure your PC is not under resource contention.
-Open Task Manager and ensure your compute resources are free (for example, 80% CPU free, 400MB of ram and disk IO is below 80%).
+1. Open "Task Manager" to make sure that your PC has enough compute resources (for example, you should have 80% of CPU free, 400MB of RAM, and disk IO should be below 80%).
 2. Make sure you have the latest graphics drivers for your hardware.
-See the graphics driver section for more info.
+See the [graphics driver section](set-up-windows-mixed-reality.md#prequisites-graphics-drivers).
 3. Make sure the room has enough light.
 4. Unplug the device, close Windows Mixed Reality, and plug the device in again.
 5. Reboot your PC.